Robin-M-Aust/sfb1288-E06-swissness/CHCoCo_v.0.1/README.md

 v.0.1

-This repository contains the preliminary version of the Swiss Core Corpus (ChCoCo).
+This repository contains the preliminary version of the Swiss Core Corpus (ChCoCo), subcorpus "Literary Histories".
 Currently, the corpus contains the following swiss literary historical monographs.

 | Year | Author | Title | Publisher |
 |--|--|--|--|